marian-schulz/ABC2M21/ABCPNG.md

 Note:
 * ABC2M21 is versatile and can handle multiple symbols and various types of symbols (not just decorations, but also fields in the inline form).
-* The '.' symbol is A pre defined Symbol for '!staccato!' and is treated like a user-defined symbol, but cannot be overridden.
+* The '.' symbol is a pre defined Symbol for '!staccato!' and is treated like a user-defined symbol, but cannot be overridden.

 TODO: